 |Wayland Baptist University||2,236 (includes Planview campus)|

 Texas Tech University

-Texas Tech University is on a path to become the state’s next Tier One university known nationally for its research endeavors.
-The university is home to more than 35,134 undergraduate and graduate students.
+Texas Tech University, a Tier One Carnegie Designated University, is home to more than 35,134 undergraduate and graduate students.
 New private and industry partnerships are offering unparalleled research opportunities in a variety of areas including sustainable energy, wind power, crop science and food safety.
 Texas Tech is world-renowned for its Wind Science and Engineering Research Center and currently offers the only Ph.D. program in Wind Science and Engineering in the U.S.

 As Texas Tech moves toward its goal of becoming the state’s next national research university, the opportunities for students, faculty and research partners are endless.
 The Whitacre College of Engineering received two multi-million dollar donations from major oil & gas companies.
 The university was also awarded a National Research University Designation resulting in an additional $8 to $10 million in research funding annually.

 The university is home to an award-winning chapter of Phi Beta Kappa, a national academic honorary society.
 From the arts to engineering, and the humanities to the physical sciences, Texas Tech offers 150 undergraduate majors, 100 Master’s Degrees and 50 Doctoral programs in 13 colleges and hosts 60 research centers and institutes.
 Texas Tech is also home to the Texas Tech University School of Law and a medical school, the Texas Tech University Health Sciences Center, including groundbreaking research & clinical trials at the school’s state-of-the-art cancer center.
 Watch this video to learn more about the Texas Tech Health Sciences Center.

 Over the years, LEDA has partnered with Texas Tech University on a number of community and business related projects.
 Check out Workforce Programs to learn more.